 8. Install and Launch the Weave Cloud Agents

-yaml file below installs all of the Cloud probes in a DaemonSet and launches them to your cluster.
-This allows you to use: Flux for Continuous Delivery, Scope for Troubleshooting and Cortex for Prometheus Monitoring.
+yaml file listed below installs all of the Weave Cloud probes to a DaemonSet and launches them to your cluster.

 From the master: